FOR IMMEDIATE RELEASE

 Contact: Leslie Huselton, MWCC

-The company's expanded containment system is on track for delivery in 2012.
-It is being engineered for use in deepwater depths up to 10,000 feet with the capacity to process up to 100,000 barrels of liquid and handle up to 200 million standard cubic feet of gas per day.
+An expanded containment system is on track for delivery in 2012.
+In addition to operating in water depths up to 10,000 feet, the system will have the capacity to capture up to 100,000 barrels of fluid and handle up to 200 million cubic feet of gas per day.

 About the Marine Well Containment Company

-Marine Well Containment Company (MWCC) is a not-for-profit, independent organization committed to improving capabilities for containing a potential future underwater well control incident in the U.S. Gulf of Mexico.
+The Marine Well Containment Company (MWCC) is a not-for-profit, independent organization committed to improving capabilities for containing a potential future underwater well control incident in the U.S. Gulf of Mexico.
 Membership is open to all oil and gas operators in the U.S. Gulf of Mexico.
-For more information about MWCC, please visit http://www.marinewellcontainment.com.